 Pilates is more than just a workout.
 It also helps in relaxation and reduces stress and anxiety.
 It is a popular exercise because not only it focuses on core support and full-body fitness but includes the breath and the mind that is rare to find.

-For more information about the benefits of yoga exercise, contact Answer is Fitness.
+For more tips on Pilates, contact Answer is Fitness.